NEW: BBC executive board vows to restore public trust in the network

-Boaden was director of BBC News when the decision was made to pull the Savile report, the BBC reported.
+Boaden served as director of BBC News when the decision was made to pull the Savile report, the BBC reported.

-“Ms. Boaden has overall editorial and managerial responsibility for UK-wide and global news and current affairs on radio, television and online,” the BBC said.
+“Ms. Boaden has overall editorial and managerial responsibility for UK-wide and global news and current affairs on radio, television and oneline,” according to a BBC report.

 The moves came as the former director general of the BBC, Mark Thompson, started his first day of work Monday as chief executive of The New York Times.